HomeGlossary › Ashoka Flower

 The Full Story

-The Ashoka Flower, derived from the Saraca asoca tree, holds a respected place in Indian culture and history.
-Known for its bright orange-yellow blossoms, it goes with love and beauty, and has been recognized in various texts and folklore.
-Traditionally, the flower has been connected to Hindu mythology.
-Over centuries, it has become a symbol of spiritual and emotional healing, often used in sacred rituals and ceremonies.
+The Ashoka Flower, from the Saraca asoca tree, holds a respected place in Indian culture and history.
+Known for its bright orange-yellow blossoms.
+The flower is associated with Hindu mythology and has traditionally been used in sacred rituals and ceremonies.

 Origin and Production

-Sourcing the Ashoka Flower primarily occurs in the tropical regions of India, where it flourishes in forested areas.
-The tree itself can grow up to 30 feet tall and is often planted in gardens and temples both for its aesthetic appeal and its cultural significance.
-The flowers bloom in dense clusters.
-The cultivation and harvesting of Ashoka flowers require careful attention, as they are delicate and need to be picked at the right moment to preserve their fragrance and vibrancy.
+The Ashoka Flower is sourced mainly in the tropical regions of India, where it grows in forested areas.
+The tree can reach 30 feet tall and is often planted in gardens and temples for ornamental and cultural reasons.
+The flowers bloom in dense clusters and must be picked at the right moment to preserve their fragrance.

 Chemistry and Scent Profile